Hindurable/nodered-contrib-msg-repeater/README.md

 ## Features

 - Capture any message flowing through the node
-- Replay the captured message on demand
+- Replay the captured message on demand without clearing it from memory
 - Visual status indicator showing capture state
 - Button on the node to trigger capture mode
-- Button in the configuration panel to trigger message replay
+- Second button on the node to trigger message replay

 ## Installation